Sunaina015/android-sdk-sample/README.md

 ### FCM

+Please notice the following steps are required only if you plan on using fcm.
 To enable Voxeet notifications (getting a new call, conference ended and so on...) on your applications:
   1. Send us the application fcm token
   2. Add the google.json file to your project